papir805/papir805/README.md

 ### Glad to see you here!
 Hi, my name is Jonathan.

+After college, my first job was as a reporting analyst, where the majority of my work was performed using Excel.
+My responsibilities included creating and distributing daily, weekly, and monthly reports to stakeholders, and I performed ad hoc requests as needed.
+However, eventually, my love for mathematics led me to transition into a teaching position at the secondary school level.

-I have more than fifteen years of experience working with mathematics, over five of which has been spent as a math teacher who specializes in statistics and calculus.
+I have more than sixteen years of experience working with mathematics, over six of which have been spent as a math teacher who specializes in statistics and calculus.
 I thoroughly enjoy problem solving and derive satisfaction from being able to work a problem through to completion.
-Coming from a teaching background, I have a knack for communicating complex ideas in a way that is easy to digest and I enjoy learning, especially if it relates to math in some way.
+Coming from a teaching background, I have a knack for communicating complex ideas in a way that is easy to digest, and I enjoy learning, especially if it relates to math in some way.

 Roughly three years ago, I was introduced to the idea of data science and immediately became interested.
-Mathematical applications excite me and seeing data science blend statistics, calculus, and linear algebra together to solve novel and intriguing problems was eye opening.
-I was off on my journey and began dedicating all of my free time to learning the requisite skills which would enable me to work with data.
+Mathematical applications excite me, and seeing data science blend statistics, calculus, and linear algebra together to solve novel and intriguing problems was eye-opening.
+I was off on my journey and began dedicating all of my free time to learning the requisite skills that would enable me to work with data.

-Now, I have a more varied skill set that is not just conceptual in nature, but is grounded in hands-on experience, spanning a wide array of software and data management systems.
-I am proficient with SQL (MySQL and PostgreSQL), Tableau, Python, and Excel, and continue to learn more each day, with a robust eagerness that hasn’t waned.
+Now, I have a more varied skill set that is not just conceptual in nature, but grounded in hands-on experience, spanning a wide array of software and data management systems.
+I am proficient with SQL (MySQL and PostgreSQL), Tableau, Python, and Excel and continue to learn more each day with a robust eagerness that hasn’t waned.

-I also hold a Bachelor of Science (B.S.) in International Business from San Jose State University and can view data from the business perspective.
+I also hold a Bachelor of Science (B.S.) in International Business from San Jose State University and can view data from a business perspective.
 This enables me to understand ways in which data can provide crucial insights to solve business problems.
-It's helped me successfully run my own tutoring business for over 15 years, with many satisfied, repeat customers.
+It's helped me successfully run my own tutoring business for over 15 years, with many satisfied repeat customers.

-Currently, I'm looking for my first job as a Data Analyst/Scientist and in order to demonstrate proficiency, have spent time building up repositories on GitHub to showcase my skills, share projects, and track my progress on data analytics / data science related topics.
-Please take a look through the repositories here, I hope you find them interesting.
+Currently, I'm looking to transition back into the field of data analytics and data science.
+In order to demonstrate proficiency, I've spent time building up repositories on GitHub to showcase my skills, share projects, and track my progress on data analytics and data science-related topics.
+Please take a look through the repositories here; I hope you find them interesting.

 # Repositories: